theforeman/theforeman.org/plugins/katello/3.11/upgrade/index.md

 ## Step 5 - Run Installer

-The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjusting the configuration to reflect what's new in Katello {{ page.version }}
+The installer with the --upgrade flag will run the right database migrations for all component services, as well as adjust the configuration to reflect what's new in Katello {{ page.version }}.

 {% highlight bash %}
 foreman-installer --scenario katello --upgrade
 {% endhighlight %}

 ## Step 6 - Reboot if necessary
-If kernel packages are updated during Step 2 (e.g. upgrading el 6.6 to 6.7), you must reboot and ensure the new kernel and SELinux policy are loaded.
+If kernel packages are updated during Step 2 the system must be rebooted to ensure the new kernel and SELinux policy are loaded.
 If there are no kernel or selinux updates then this step can be omitted.

 ## Congratulations!
-You have now successfully upgraded your Katello to {% if page.version %}{{ page.version }} For a rundown of what was added, please see [release notes](/plugins/katello/{{ page.version }}/release_notes/release_notes.html).{% else %}the latest nightly{% endif %}!**
+You have now successfully upgraded your Katello to {{ page.version }}.

+{% if page.version != "nightly" %}
+For a rundown of what was added, please see the [release notes](/plugins/katello/{{ page.version }}/release_notes/release_notes.html).
+{% endif %}

-If for any reason, the above steps failed, please review /var/log/foreman-installer/katello.log -- if any of the "Upgrade step" tasks failed, you may try to run them manaully below to aid in troubleshooting.
+If the above steps failed, please review /var/log/foreman-installer/katello.log and [let us know about it](https://community.theforeman.org/c/support) if unable to resolve.